GrupoDiana/BRT-Documentation/docs/osc/overall.md

 `model_id`: identifier assigned to the model.

-`gain`: Gain, expressed in dB. the source, as red from the file or the input channel is multiplied by $10^{gain / 20}$.
+`gain`: A floating value, expressed in dB, representing the gain.
+The model output is multiplied by $10^{gain / 20}$.

 #### Return